Benefits of Different Pinch Valve Types - AUTOMATIC VALVE

 Figure 6: General comparison of features between internal and external pinch valves.

 External pinch valves are characterized by tubing that can be easily replaced; internal pinch valves are sealed and maintenance-free.
-The choice of which valve to purchase for a scientific or medical instrument application is dependent upon several factors.
+The choice of which valve to purchase for a scientific or medical instrument application depends on several factors.
 Consideration should be given to the internal volume, carryover volume, maintenance, cycle life, and materials.
 These factors are discussed in greater detail below.

 What factors affect pinch valve performance?

 The internal volume of flow path components is a frequent design consideration for the medical and scientific industries.
-Instrument designers focus upon the reduction of expensive reagents, patient sample sizes, and fluid loss during medical treatments.
+Instrument designers focus on reducing expensive reagents, patient sample sizes, and fluid loss during medical treatments.

 Tubing Inner Diameter (inches / mm)